Bwaite43/bwaite-github.io/_posts/2022-06-19-First Post.md

 For the Source pick the master branch and click save.
 This should start the process of deploying your jekyll site to github pages.

->If you want to add a custom domain create 4 A records for the following ip address in your domain or hosting provider.
+>If you want to add a custom domain create 4 A records for the following ip address in your domain registrar or hosting provider.
 {: .prompt-tip }

 ```